dotlang/language/README.md

 - Optional arguments and default values are not built-in but you can simply implement them:
 `func f(x: int, y: int) ...`
 `func f(x: int) -> f(x, 10);`
-- Functions are not allowed to change (directly or indirectly) any of their inputs.
-They can only change their local variables + return value.
+- Functions are not allowed to change (directly or indirectly) any of their inputs unless it is maked with `var` meaning it is a mutable reference.
 - You cannot ignore return value of a non-void function.
 This affects resource cleanup mechanism at runtime.
+- Note that when a function input does not have modifies, its `val` by default.
+If function expects `var` you must send a var but if it expects `val` you can send either var or val.

 ###Variables
 Variables are defined using `var name : type`.
 If you assign a value to the variable, you can omit the type part (type can be implied).